 Saebul catfolk possess feline faces and thick fur that covers their entire bodies.

-Ability Score Increase.
+Increased Ability Score.
 Saebul catfolk can spot hidden sources of danger and are patient when stalking their prey.
-Your Wisdom score inreases by 2.
+Increase your Wisdom score by 2.

 Hunter.
-You have proficiency in the Stealth and Survival skills.
+You are always proficient in Stealth and Survival.